Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 16.19.
 Can I centrally manage and deploy Outook stationery with this script?
 Outlook stationery describes the layout of e-mails, including font size and color for new e-mails and for replies and forwards.

-The default mail font, size and color are usually an integral part of corporate design and corporate identity.
+The default e-mail font, size and color are usually an integral part of corporate design and corporate identity.
 CI/CD typically also defines the content and layout of signatures.

 Set-OutlookSignatures has no features regarding deploying Outlook stationery, as there are better ways for doing this.
 Outlook stores stationery settings in `'HKCU\Software\Microsoft\Office\<Version>\Common\MailSettings'`.
 You can use a logon script or group policies to deploy these keys, on-prem and for managed devices in the cloud.